openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Hash Algorithms for Key Binding Signatures

-Subkey binding signatures over algorithms described in this document MUST NOT be made with `MD5`, `SHA-1`, or `RIPEMD-160`.
+Subkey binding signatures (signature type 0x18) over algorithms described in this document MUST NOT be made with `MD5`, `SHA-1`, or `RIPEMD-160`.
 A receiving implementation MUST treat such a signature as invalid.

 # Migration Considerations